mtyrvainen/rpi-server/README.md

 # rpi-server
 rpi-server is hobby project in which a Raspberry Pi is running web server and serving a web page from where you can click some buttons to make some LEDs dance.
-You can sometimes find it running [here](http://tyrvainen.hopto.org:3001/build).
+You can sometimes find it running [here](http://tyrvainen.hopto.org:3001/build). rpi-server is a Node.js backend, with some Python scripts, and it's combined with the [rpi-front](https://github.com/mtyrvainen/rpi-front) React front end.

 Please understand that this project is in no way a properly secure, ready-for-business-use, or follows any best practices.
 It was a learning journey for me and you can see that in the code.